Purpose

 Regex is a complicated and deep topic.
 For an introduction to regex in Excel, see Regular Expressions in Excel.
 Regex support in XLOOKUP is only available in Excel 365.

-Example #8 - complex criteria
+Example #8 - multiple criteria

 =XLOOKUP(1,(LEFT(B5:B16)="x")*(C5:C16="east")*NOT(MONTH(D5:D16)=4),B5:E16)

-Example #9 - Binary search
+Example #10 - Fast binary search

 XLOOKUP has a binary search mode option that performs lookups very quickly.
 To use binary search mode, data must be sorted in ascending or descending order.
 If values are sorted in ascending order, use the value 2 for search_mode.
 If values are sorted in descending order, use the value -2.
 Below is the generic syntax to enable binary search mode for an exact match lookup: